Back to all posts

 http://labs.pivotsec.in:8080/ClickOnceSample.application#payload.exe, Culture=neutral, PublicKeyToken=0000000000000000, processorArchitecture=msil

-Now that we have the required manifest files for ClickOnce Deployment ,lets look at how the installation will look like on the Client/Victim's browser.
+Now that we have the required manifest files for ClickOnce deployment, let's look at how the installation will look on the client/victim's browser.

 A ClickOnce application can be installed on an end user's computer and run locally even when the computer is offline, or it can be run in an online-only mode without permanently installing anything on the end user's computer.

-User can install a ClickOnce application using the following ways:
+A user can install a ClickOnce application via:

-1. Go to a URL pointing to an .application file within Windows Default Web Browser (Microsoft Edge Browser)
+1. Going to a URL pointing to a .application file within the Windows default web browser (Microsoft Edge).

-1. Download an .application file and run it for "Online" or "Online or Offline" deployment
+1. Downloading an .application file and running it for "Online" or "Online or Offline" deployment.

-• Download and Install ClickOnce application using .appref-ms.
+• Download and install a ClickOnce application using .appref-ms.

-• OPSEC Alert: User will get a Security Warning when clicking on the downloaded .appref-ms file (This increases the clicks that victim has to perform before a successful infection).
-User presented with a security warning
+• OPSEC Alert: the user gets a security warning when clicking on the downloaded .appref-ms file.
+This increases the number of clicks the victim must perform before a successful infection.
+User presented with a security warning.

-• Once user Clicks On "Open", an installation window appears similar to what we have already seen with the .application file
+• Once the user clicks "Open", an installation window appears similar to what we have already seen with the .application file.

-Below are some of the challenges that needs to be overcome for a successful infection in a red team engagement.
+Below are some of the challenges that need to be overcome for a successful infection in a red team engagement.

-3. In this demonstration,Loader has a very high detection against several EDRs including WD ,this can be lowered if we modify our loader with the following changes.
+3. In this demonstration the loader has very high detection across several EDRs including Windows Defender.
+This can be lowered if we modify our loader with the following changes:

-• Payload used here is a simple PIC(Position independent Code/Shellcode) generated using msfvenom that pops up a calculator upon execution but in an engagement PIC has to be a shellcode of a command and control server that has to be encoded/encrypted while making sure that overall Entropy of our loader remains as close to a non-malicious binary as possible. [hint: find me in PART-2!!]
+• The payload used here is a simple PIC (Position-Independent Code / shellcode) generated using msfvenom that pops a calculator on execution.
+In an engagement, the PIC has to be a shellcode of a command and control server that has to be encoded or encrypted, while making sure the overall entropy of our loader remains as close to a non-malicious binary as possible.
+(Hint: find me in Part 2.)

-• A simple process injection technique is used here which can be easily be hooked by EDRs to inspection [Userland unhooking/Bypass techniques are required], API's such as CreateThread is going to be monitored by EDRs on a kernel land using ETW Telemetry which might trigger yara based memory scans for scanning known patterns etc.
+• A simple process injection technique is used here, which can be easily hooked by EDRs for inspection.
+Userland unhooking / bypass techniques are required.
+APIs such as CreateThread will be monitored by EDRs in kernel land via ETW telemetry, which might trigger YARA-based memory scans for known patterns.
+AV-side evasion that complements this loader work is covered in our Zombie Bypass post.

 What's next?

-To Solve out the challenges faced in this demonstration, P.I.V.O.T labs will be releasing another blog soon which will cover topics for overcoming several real world challenges faced by red teams while Pwning EDRs and Gaining Initial Access.
+To solve the challenges faced in this demonstration, P.I.V.O.T labs will release another blog soon, covering topics for overcoming several real-world challenges faced by red teams while pwning EDRs and gaining initial access.

 Topics covered in PART-2: